-By the way my Kanan references are much better and detailed and I’ve got them in a flickr album here.
+(By the way, my Kanan references are much better and detailed these days and I’ve got them in a facebook album here.)

 So I had my references and then set to putting together my plan.
 Now I have this really cool app called Cosplanner that helps me put in info like pieces needed, budget, and time worked on.
 But back then, I had a piece of paper and I wrote out my plan like a grocery list.

 - Grey pants

 - Brown/grey boots

 - Black belt/holster

 - Knee armor

 - Shoulder armor

 Now one thing I noticed straight away was the colors.
 Without that helpful color identifier ^^^ up there I had to make my best assumptions based on lighting/image quality and so on.